 |Fund||1yr performance %||3yr Cumulative performance %||5 yr Cumulative performance %|

-- If you are just interested in growing your pension plan the PesionBee Tracker option will interest you
+- If you are just interested in growing your pension plans the PesionBee Tracker option will interest you or possibly the Fossil Fuel Free plan if you want to invest ethically

-- If you want to manage downside risks while growing your money then PensionBee tailored is likely to appeal
+- If you want to manage downside risks while growing your money then PensionBee Tailored or PensionBee Preserve are likely to appeal

 PensionBee vs the Government’s Pension Dashboard